maclover7/boss-v2/README.md

 ## Commands:

 - `boss gif me QUERY` --> will return a GIF from Giphy that it searches for with your query.
+- `boss pic help` --> will return a link to guide that will help you in uploading images.
 - `boss pic list` --> will return the total # of pic keywords, and the number of pictures for each keyword.
 - `boss pic me QUERY` --> will return a photo/GIF from Cloudinary and